How to pay international contractors in El Salvador [2024]

 Step #3: Use global payroll software to process payments for Salvadoran contractors

 The dynamics of global employment can get intricate.
 Platforms like Rippling offer features tailored to specific country regulations, ensuring businesses remain compliant while streamlining the payment process.
-You can automate payments and adhere to local currency standards (like the USD in El Salvador).
-With Rippling, you can pay employees and contractors, across the world, in a single pay run.
+With Rippling, you can pay contractors across the world in one system.
 Here’s a preview of how Rippling’s global payroll system works:

 Step #4: Ensure your Salvadoran contractor has the right tax information